iaminhri/iaminhri/README.md

 - 👋 Hi, I’m @HridoyRahman
-- 👀 I’m interested in Computer Science, Artificial Intelligence, Web Development, Programming and Whatever can be represented with 0's and 1's, I will learn it ...
+- 👀 I’m interested in Computer Science, Artificial Intelligence, Web Development, Programming and whatever can be represented with 0's and 1's, I will learn it ...
 - I am a student at Brock University and doing my undergradute on Computer Science(honors) concetrated on Artificial Intelligence.
 <!---
 iaminhri/iaminhri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.